NFPerera/Boids_Behaviors/README.md

   - Total boid population
 - Boid selection (if a boid is selected, it will change colors and its FOV will be visible)
 - Camera movement (same controls that Unity uses in its scene camera)
+- multiple flock in simulation (heach flock has is own set of custom stats)
 ---
 # WIP Features
 - multiple 2D arenas whith different types of obstacles
 - multiple 3D arenas whith different types of obstacles
-- multiple flock in simulation
 ---
 # Future Features
 - Custom arena builder